When is the conference?

-The conference begins on Friday afternoon with registration and check-in, breakout sessions and appointments and a no-host mixer.
-On Saturday, registration and check in re-opens and the conference begins with brief introductions and a speaker, continuing with one-hour tracks of breakout workshops and lectures.
+The conference begins on Friday afternoon with registration and check-in, breakout sessions and appointments, and a no-host mixer.
+On Saturday, registration and check in re-opens and the conference begins with brief introductions and a speaker, continuing with one-hour tracks of workshops and lectures.
 Approximately (6) six sessions run each hour.
 If participants do not like the session they have entered, they are free to leave and go to another.
 Saturday evening there is a reception.
-Sunday the conference begins with the Conference Choice Awards and the keynote Speaker, then workshops and appointments running until the closing and farewell.
-See the full conference schedule for details.
+Sunday the conference begins with the Conference Choice Awards and the keynote speaker, then workshops and appointments run until the closing and farewell.
+See conference schedule for details.

 What are Consultation Appointments?

 Consultations are meetings during the conference weekend with editors and agents.
-Consultations do not require pages submitted in advance of the meeting and must be scheduled by the deadline.
-See Making Appointments for a complete list of rules and fees.
+Consultations must be scheduled by the deadline.
+See Making Appointments for details and fees.

 What happens in a Consultation Appointment?

-The participant should bring to the meeting the opening pages of their manuscript, synopsis, or simply an idea to discuss.
-The editor or agent may read the material presented during the meeting and discuss it (or their idea) with them.
-These meetings are ten (10) minutes long.
+Bring the opening pages of your manuscript, a synopsis, or simply an idea to discuss.
+The editor or agent may read the material presented during the meeting and discuss it (or the idea).
+These meetings are 10 minutes long.

 Participating editors and agents will read the opening ten (10) pages of your manuscript (no synopsis, must be first pages) in advance of the meeting.
 Participant MUST submit the pages prior to the conference and no later than the deadline.
 These meetings are 10 minutes long.

 What is the difference between the Consultation Appointment and Advance Reading Appointment?

 There are two differences:

-- Advance Reading Appointment material must be submitted in advance by submission deadlines, and are best suited for advanced writers.
+- Advance Reading Appointments require material be submitted in advance by the deadline, and are best suited for advanced writers.

-- Consultation Appointments are ten minute question-and-answer discussions with a publishing professional – no materials will be accepted in advance.
+- Consultation Appointments are question-and-answer discussions with a publishing professional – materials will not be accepted in advance.